emma-garrison/SAOM-Graphing/README.md

 # Brain Network Group Analysis & Visualization

-MATLAB code for the statistics and figure-generation stage of a brain network (graph-theory) analysis pipeline: comparing network metrics across clinical/demographic groups, modeling their relationship with age, and producing publication-style figures at both the individual-metric and whole-battery scale.
+MATLAB code for the statistics and figure-generation stage of the Stochastic Actor-Oriented Models (SAOM) of brain networks analysis pipeline.
+Here comparing network metrics across clinical/demographic groups, modeling their relationship with age, and producing publication-style figures at both the individual-metric and whole-battery scale.

 ## What this does

-Given per-subject graph-theory metrics computed on functional (fMRI) and structural (DTI) brain networks — degree, betweenness, transitivity, assortativity, and related measures, each also computed within specific brain subnetworks — this script:
+Given results of the SAOM for functional (fMRI) and structural (DTI) time windows with particular factors and factor weights:

 - **Runs weighted statistical comparisons** between groups (diagnosis, sex, their interaction, and multi-level severity), using inverse-variance